WebDeveloperALanger/WebDeveloperALanger/README.md

 ## 🚀️ I Want to Work With

-- Cool projects that challenge me and help me learn new things
+- Projects that make me say "Wow, I built that!"
 - Other coders who love learning and working as a team to create great software

 ---

 ## 📫 How to Reach Me

-Just email me at: [ALangerWebDev@gmail.com](mailto:ALangerWebDev@gmail.com?subject=[GitHub])
+Got a project idea?
+Email me at [ALangerWebDev@gmail.com](mailto:ALangerWebDev@gmail.com?subject=[GitHub]) – I’d love to chat!

 ---